The Gear ?

 Memory Cards

-When it comes to memory cards, it’s worth taking the time to research which options perform best with your camera.
-I currently use ultra-fast ProGrade Digital 960GB CFexpress Type A Iridium cards, with sustained write speeds of up to 1,450 MB/s.
+When it comes to memory cards, it’s worth taking the time to research which ones perform best with your camera.
+I currently use ProGrade Digital 960GB CFexpress Type A Iridium cards, with sustained write speeds of up to 1,450 MB/s.
 I’ve found them to be extremely reliable and perfectly suited to handling the large 50mp RAW files produced by the Sony A1 II.
-If your camera supports dual card slots, I’d also highly recommend writing images to both cards simultaneously for added peace of mind in case of a card failure.
+If your camera supports dual card slots, I’d also highly recommend running a dual card setup and writing images to both cards simultaneously for added peace of mind, in case of a card failure.

 Batteries

 I use Sony’s official NP-FZ100 InfoLITHIUM Z-Series rechargeable batteries for my camera, and I’d recommend carrying a few of these so you never have to worry about conserving battery life while out shooting.
-While there are cheaper third-party options available, I’m happy to pay a little extra for the peace of mind that comes with consistent performance and long-term reliability you get with the official battery.
+While there are cheaper third-party options available, I prefer to stick with the official battery for the extra peace of mind that comes with having guaranteed consistent performance and long-term reliability.